mongodb/mongodb-code-examples/kotlin-sync/hello-world/README.md

 set of sample product documents, and retrieves one of them.
 Because the app inserts its own data, you don't need to load an external dataset.

-The app uses the MongoDB Kotlin Sync driver, which exposes the driver operations as blocking calls that return results directly.

 ## Prerequisites

 Before you begin, complete the [Atlas Get Started guide](https://www.mongodb.com/docs/get-started/)